cvxluo/reactify/README.md

 Example of this process:
 ![](example.png)

-This process tends to work the best with extremely pixel size images - otherwise, Discord limits prevent more emojis from being added.
+This process tends to work best with low-detail images - because Reactify takes average RBG values, small details are often lost.

+There can be some cutoff and stretching due to rounding.

 ## TODO

-- [ ] Implement cancel for a processing image
 - [ ] Take URLs in addition to attachments
+- [ ] More support for different resolutions
+- [ ] More robust cleaning methods

 ## Contributing